scolecite/mica-gd355/lectures/proj-parametric-design.md

 # Project: Parametric Design

 We will create a design system that is controlled by the parameters you feed into.
 Instaed of focusing on individual design outcomes, we will create rules and systems that can generate many different variations.
 To do this, we will have to rethink about the role of a designer.
-How do you work with the large data set?
+How do you work with the large amount of data?
 How do you create a more personalized/customized experience?
 Will you hand-craft each and every variation?
 Will you automate and randomize everything?
 Who makes the decisions for your design?
 How do you maintain your design system?
+Remember that we are not making decisions for every single design variations.
+We are designing *a system*.

 You will work with data you collect or find online, and map the data to visual forms.